-Loyola University Chicago School of Communication COMM 210 Syllabus: Principles of Public Relations Spring Semester 2016 Class Dates: Thursdays, January 21 through April 28 Class Time: 7 p.m. to 9:30 p.m.

-Location: Corboy Law Center, Room 304 Office Hour: Thursdays, 6 p.m. to 7 p.m., or by appointment Office Location: Lewis Towers, 9th floor E-mail: jbrooks9@luc.edu Mobile Phone: (847) 894-4529 Required Text: Public Relations Strategies and Tactics, 11th Edition, 2014, by Dennis L. Wilcox and Glen T. Cameron, Bryan Reber.
-Pearson Education Inc. ISBN 13: 978-0205960644.
+Class Dates: Thursdays, January 19 through May 4 Class Time: 7 p.m. to 9:30 p.m.
+Location: Maguire Hall, Room 360 Office Hour: By appointment: generally, Thursdays, 6 p.m. to 7 p.m.
+E-mail: jbrooks9@luc.edu Mobile Phone: (847) 894-4529 Required Text: Public Relations Strategies and Tactics, 11th Edition, 2014, by Dennis L. Wilcox and Glen T. Cameron, Bryan Reber.
+Pearson Education Inc. ISBN-13: 978-0205960644.

 There may be additional reading for classroom discussion every week.
 Sources for discussions are from public relations and business-oriented newsletters and publications which your instructor reads regularly.
 These include e-mail newsletters such as Ragan's Daily Headlines, PR Daily Newsfeed and PRSA Issues and Trends; and publications such as the Chicago Tribune, Wall Street Journal, New York Times, PR Week, PR Tactics, Public Relations Strategist and Forbes.
-Course Description:
+Course Description: The official course description in the university catalogue states: "Students will be able to demonstrate an understanding of the roles and practices of the public relations professional, develop PR plans, and create a portfolio."
 This course provides an introduction to public relations and its role in American society.
-Basic principles and theories are reviewed and the communications planning process is examined.
+Basic principles and theories are reviewed, and the communications planning process is examined.
 You will examine current issues and trends, and analyze the ethical and legal considerations incumbent on the public relations practitioner.
-Cases and communications examples will be discussed.
-In addition you will learn public relations writing skills and learn how to prepare a public relations plan.
+Cases and communications examples will be discussed, and guest speakers will address the class.
+In addition, you will learn public relations writing skills and learn how to prepare a public relations plan.
 The course will serve as a foundation for those interested in a career in public relations as well as provide a helpful overview of the practice for those planning careers in other fields.
 Goals for this course: